Photo Credit: Braeside Cabin

 - Hwy 34 east of downtown – a strip of motels and views of the Continental Divide and Lake Estes

 - Hwy 34 down the Big Thompson Canyon – rustic riverfront Colorado cabins and cottages

 - Hwy 7 heading out of downtown to the south past Mary’s Lake (S. St Vrain) – local businesses and retro motels.

 - Hwy 36 heading southeast out of downtown (N. St Vrain) – campgrounds

-Estes Park’s Free Summer Shuttle Bus serves all of these areas (except Hwys 34 and 36 coming into town) if you want to go car-less for all or part of your vacation.
+Estes Park’s Free Summer Shuttle Bus serves all of these areas (except Hwys 34 and 36 outside of town) if you want to go car-less for all or part of your vacation.
 Rocky Mountain National Park’s free Shuttle Bus connects at the Visitor Center in downtown Estes Park and heads to Bear Lake and popular hiking trailheads on the East side of the Park.

-The western entrance to the Park is across the Continental Divide near the small town of Grand Lake, a forty-plus mile scenic drive over 12,000 ft on Trail Ridge Road (Hwy 34 – closed late Oct thru Memorial Day).
-It’s harder to get to the western side of the Park, and thus, less visited and more rustic.
+The western entrance to the Park is across the Continental Divide near the small town of Grand Lake.
+Getting there from Estes Park involves a forty-plus mile scenic drive over 12,000 ft on Trail Ridge Road (Hwy 34 – closed late Oct thru Memorial Day).
+It’s harder to get to the western side of the Park, and thus, less visited and more rustic with fewer lodging options.

 Riverfront lodging along both the Fall River and the Big Thompson River is abundant and prized for many reasons.
 Fishermen can literally stand on the banks outside their lodging and fish the stocked rivers.
 Vacationers love the peaceful sounds of the rushing water, or visiting around a fire-pit next to the river.
 Riverfront decks are great for a family evening barbeque on your own grill, or a relaxing and romantic hot tub soak beneath the stars!